-This week while out “Thrifting with the Gals Wednesday” I dropped by a thrift shop nearby, York Community Services.
+This week, while out “Thrifting with the Gals,” I dropped by a thrift shop nearby, York Community Services.
 I haven’t been there in ages and really had no idea what to expect.
-But immediately upon entering I spied this vintage sewing machine made by Singer!
+But immediately upon entering, I spied this vintage sewing machine made by Singer!

-And as a side note, my mother used to be the Community Services director here almost 40 years ago.
+As a side note, my mother was the Community Services director here almost 40 years ago.
 I can remember her bringing all kinds of goodies home with her.

 What is the value of an old Singer sewing machine?
 Determining the current worth of any one machine can be a daunting task.
-In general, the value of old Singer sewing machines can range anywhere from a few dollars to several hundred or perhaps thousands of dollars.
+The value of old Singer sewing machines can range anywhere from a few dollars to several hundred or perhaps thousands of dollars.
 Source: Our Pastimes

-I’m thinking it will look beautiful on our white built-ins at our home in Vermont in the living room or sunroom.
-And if not, I could easily sell this antique sewing machine and make some money on it too.
+I think it will look beautiful on our white built-ins at our home in Vermont in the living room or sunroom.
+And if not, I could easily sell this antique sewing machine and make some money on it, too.

 Isn’t she pretty?